-There is a lot of misinformation floating around about real estate taxes.
-One of the most persistent myths is that any investor can simply write off all their rental property losses against their salary.
-The reality is far more complex.
-The IRS has specific passive activity loss rules that prevent most investors from doing this.
-However, there is a powerful truth behind the myth, and it lies in qualifying for Real Estate Professional Status (REPS).
-This special designation completely changes how your losses are treated.
-This guide cuts through the noise to explain the facts about the real estate professional passive loss rules, showing you what’s truly possible and what it takes to legally and effectively use your real estate investments to lower your overall tax bill.
+Heard you can write off all your rental losses against your W-2 income?
+It’s a popular idea, but for most investors, it’s just a myth.
+The IRS has strict passive activity loss rules that get in the way.
+But what if real estate is your main gig?
+That’s where Real Estate Professional Status (REPS) comes in.
+This special designation is a game-changer, completely altering how your losses are treated.
+This guide cuts through the jargon to explain the real estate professional passive loss rules, showing you exactly what it takes to use your investments to significantly lower your tax bill.

 Key Takeaways

-What Are the Real Estate Professional Passive Loss Rules?
+What Are the Passive Loss Rules for Real Estate Pros?

 When it comes to real estate investing, understanding the tax code is just as important as finding the right property.
 One of the most significant areas to get a handle on is the passive activity loss (PAL) rules.
 The IRS generally considers rental real estate to be a “passive activity,” which means there are strict limitations on your ability to deduct losses from your properties.
 If your expenses, including depreciation, exceed your rental income, you can’t always use that loss to reduce the taxable income from your day job.